Utilize Lessonly to Implement Instructional Design

 Enter rapid prototyping, which is in many ways similar to the ADDIE model, but with the added advantage that it iterates frequently and therefore, enables easy fixing of problems that crop up as it is being used.
 Rapid prototyping integrates evaluation into every stage, taking designers through a series of continuously escalating cycles.
 Designers start with a basic approach such as pen-and-paper brainstorming, writing down ideas and working through the various stages of the design model, completing an entire cycle and evaluating it before repeating the process with increasingly more sophisticated media.

 Rapid prototyping has another distinct advantage, which is that it results in a prototype significantly faster than other instructional design models.
-Some believe that having a working prototype for what form the training program will take, and how visuals and technology will interact with it, is necessary to truly understanding the totality of the objectives.
+Some believe that having a working prototype for what form the training program will take, and how visuals and technology will interact with it, is necessary to truly understand the totality of the objectives.
 Rapid prototyping, therefore, allows instructional designers to get to that place of total understanding without the expectation that they will be “done” by the time they get there.

 Rapid prototyping expects more iterations and so places the emphasis on continued development.
 Additionally, it allows designers to test out their own materials more frequently and more completely, to develop templates from their successful work and note where problems often crop up and deliver a more complete product at the end.